simplicialsoftware/nebulous-translations/README.md

 # nebulous-translations

 ## Purpose
 The sole purpose of this repository is to allow Nebulous players to collectively improve the translated text used in Nebulous.io [[Android](https://play.google.com/store/apps/details?id=software.simplicial.nebulous)][[iOS](https://apps.apple.com/us/app/nebulous-io/id1069691018)].
-Include your Nebulous ID in your PR (Pull Request) comments and you may be granted the translator tag in the game and discord. **Low quality translations (those receiving a high number of comments compared to the number of translations done), will not receive a tag.**
+Include your Nebulous ID in your PR (Pull Request) comments and you may be granted the translator tag in the game and discord after your PR is approved and merged. **Low quality translations (those receiving a high number of comments compared to the number of translations done), will not receive a tag.**

 ## Instructions
 If you have general questions or a suggestion, create an [issue](https://github.com/simplicialsoftware/nebulous-translations/issues).
 You can also submit a [suggestion](https://discord.com/channels/941543004026572811/941680724963123200) in the discord.